rileymason/serenitypalms.github.io/staff-wanted/index.md

 Contact Riley on:

-97299255
+97299255<br
+serenitypalmsmassageau@gmail.com <br
-serenitypalmsmassageau@gmail.com - please send as much info as possible and a current photo clearly showing your face and body.
+Please send as much info as possible and a current photo clearly showing your face and body.
 Must be 18 years old or over.